-In order to comfortably raise a family in an expensive coastal city like San Francisco or New York, you’ve probably got to make at least $300,000 a year.
-Thanks to inflation, $300,000 or more may be required for you to live a middle-class lifestyle today.
+In order to comfortably raise a family in an expensive coastal city like San Francisco or New York, you've probably got to make at least $300,000 a year.
+Thanks to elevated inflation post pandemic, the middle-class lifestyle is getting harder to obtain due to rising costs of gasoline, food, housing, travel, tuition, and healthcare.

 You can certainly raise a family earning less.
-Most do.
-However, it won’t be easy if your goal is to save for retirement, save for your child’s education, own your own home instead of rent, and actually retire by a reasonable age.
+Statistically, most do.
+However, it won't be easy if your goal is to save for retirement, save for your child's education, own your own home instead of rent, and actually retire by a reasonable age.

-Although $300,000 is a lot compared to the median household income in the United States of ~$72,000 in 2022, it’s not an outrageous sum of money.
-Once you look at the realistic income statement I’ve put together for this article you’ll see the income is reasonable.
+Although $300,000 is a lot compared to the median household income in the United States of ~$76,000, it's not an outrageous sum of money.
+Once you pay taxes and look at the realistic income statement I've put together for this article you'll see the income is reasonable.

 After all, the cost of living is quite different across the United States.
 Almost half of the United States population lives in expensive coastal cities.